 Win CE Integrators Guide

-These notes refer to the UPDD CE driver 4.1.10 first released April 2011.
+These notes refer to the UPDD CE driver 4.1.10, and above, first released April 2011.
 For customers using the earlier 4.0.6 release please refer to the instructions here.

 or Windows Embedded Compact are embedded operating systems.
 For OEMs requiring a touch screen, or other pointer interface on Windows CE devices, the Touch-Base Universal Pointer Device Driver suite of software includes a 5.x, 6.x and 7.x CE driver.